PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 https://www.researchgate.net/publication/332321992_Development_of_Electroencephalography_EEG_Data_Acquisition_System_based_on_FPGA_PYNQ

-The ADS1299 Performance Demonstration Kit is low-cost, it has an easy-to-use evaluation software for Microsoft Windows, and it can be interfaced with MATLAB.
+The ADS1299 Performance Demonstration Kit is low-cost, it has an easy-to-use evaluation software for Microsoft Windows, and it can be interfaced to MATLAB.

 .
 .